-This is a critical moment in the COVID-19 pandemic, where individual actions can have an immediate positive impact on our ongoing institutional and global efforts.
-To fortify our efforts and enable an agile and integrated response, we have established the UC San Diego COVID-19 Emergency Response Fund to be able to address the most pressing needs as they emerge.
+In the months since the COVID-19 pandemic emerged, we have seen how individual actions can have an immediate positive impact on our ongoing institutional and global efforts.
+To fortify our efforts and ensure an agile and integrated response, we have established the UC San Diego COVID-19 Emergency Response Fund to be able to address the most pressing needs as they develop.

 SUPPORT OUR STUDENTS

 As UC San Diego mobilizes a holistic response to the community and health challenges of the coronavirus, we are more aware than ever before that our students rely on us for far more than their education.

 By making a gift to the Student Support and Success Fund, you can help us protect the academic, financial and health needs of all our students — from unexpected travel expenses to basic needs to virtual learning support — and provide compassion and care that reminds them that we are all in this together.

 We have an integrated strategy to address COVID-19 involving clinical care, research, and supporting the UC San Diego and greater San Diego communities.

 At UC San Diego, our clinical team is on the front line of this disease outbreak and our top clinical infectious disease specialists are working side by side with our scientists.
 Our immediate priority is to support our clinical team by dramatically expanding clinical testing to rapidly identify infected individuals, including those who have mild or no symptoms, and slow the spread of this disease.
 We are also launching clinical research projects with the potential to improve the efficiency of our local, national, and global response to the current COVID-19 pandemic, as well as efforts to develop new diagnostics, therapies and ways to track the virus through the environment so we can minimize exposure.
 Finally, we anticipate that the economic impact of this virus will negatively impact many members of our community and seek to support them in the challenging times that may lie ahead.

 Expanding clinical testing